consulo/consulo-dev.github.io/docs/tutorials/custom_language_support/language_and_filetype.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-The IntelliJ Platform determines file type by examining the name of a file.
+The Consulo determines file type by examining the name of a file.
 Each language has [Language](upsource:///platform/core-api/src/com/intellij/lang/Language.java) and [LanguageFileType](upsource:///platform/core-api/src/com/intellij/openapi/fileTypes/LanguageFileType.java) objects defining the language.
-Register the `LanguageFileType` with the IntelliJ Platform in the plugin configuration file.
+Register the `LanguageFileType` with the Consulo in the plugin configuration file.

 **Reference**: [Registering a File Type](/reference_guide/custom_language_support/registering_file_type.md)